timtoyoshima/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-case-basic-sign-in/main/nodejs/integrationsteps.md

 #### Success status

-For a successful sign-in response, the `IdxStatus` field indicates a success `IdxStatus.SUCCESS`, retrieves the token from the response, and processes the authenticated user in the app.
+For a successful sign-in response, the `IdxStatus` field has a `IdxStatus.SUCCESS` value.
+The switch statement handles the success case by retrieving the token from the response and processing the authenticated user.
 The SDK sample application saves the tokens to storage in the `handleTransaction.js` file and redirects the user back to the home page.

 ```JavaScript